hsivonen/sg16demo/README.md

 ## Building

-Git, GNU Make and a version of GCC recent enough to accept `-std=c++17` are assumed to be already installed.
-(Ubuntu 18.04 is known to work.)
+Git, GNU Make and `clang-9` are assumed to be already installed.
+(Ubuntu 18.04 with packages from apt.llvm.org is known to work.)

 ### 0. Install Rust (including Cargo) if you haven't already